chrispwolf/night-tripper-platen/content/chapters/Rules for Play/skirmishes.md

 In lieu of making a ranged attack, a character may spend the round aiming.
 A character who aims may upgrade a disadvantaged attack to a normal one, or grant advantage to a normal attack.

-The weapons detailed in the chart represent broad categories of firearms.
+The weapons in the chart represent broad categories of firearms.
 Add additional rows to the chart as needed in your campaign.

 ## Skirmish Tables
-### Ranged Weapon Attack Limits
+### Ranged Weapon Attacks
 | Weapon     | Short Range (10m) | Medium Range (30m) | Long Range (200m) | Distant Range (1km) |
 |------------|--------------------|---------------------|--------------------|----------------------|
 | Pistol     | N                  | -                   | X                  | X                    |